LeratoMohelepi/LERMOH25565_PTO2508_GroupB_LeratoMohelepi_SDF01/README.md

 ### **1️⃣ SDF01 Challenge**

 🔹 index.html (VS code)

 🔹GitHub

 🔹README.md

 ✅ **Completed tasks**

-🔹Created a new repo
+🔹Created a new repo.

-🔹Added index.html file
+🔹Added index.html file.

-🔹Commited changes
+🔹Commited changes.

-🔹Pushed to GitHub
+🔹Pushed to GitHub.

-🔹Cloned my repo
+🔹Cloned my repo.

 - Tune in for more projects!

+## 💡 Next up

+🔹Add some style with CSS.

+🔹Start building bigger and cooler projects.

 ---